 In their first season at Intermediate level, 1949-50, the Hawks again completed a league and cup double, winning Brighton League Division 2 and securing the Sussex Intermediate Cup with a 5-1 win against Portfield at Littlehampton.
 Jimmy Sallis scored a hat-trick with Bill ‘Cocker’ Blunt netting the other two.
 A notable league win in that season was 10-0 at home to Sussex rivals Burgess Hill on 1 April 1950.

-The first time that permission was given to ‘enclose’ a pitch in East Brighton Park for a Hawks game was on 2 December 1950, for the Sussex Senior Cup 3rd round replay against Crawley, which the Hawks won 3–1.
-The pitch was enclosed by a series of dark green tarpaulins and the crowd was estimated to be around 1500.
+The first time that permission was given to ‘enclose’ a pitch in East Brighton Park for a Hawks game was on 2 December 1950, for the Sussex Senior Cup 3rd round replay against Crawley Town, which the Hawks won 3–1.
+The pitch was enclosed by a series of 7ft high dark green canvases, fixed with poles and guy ropes, and the crowd was estimated to be 1500.

 The Sussex Senior Cup win completed an unprecedented series of non-league football cup wins at junior, intermediate and senior levels in successive seasons, which still stands as a record in non-league football.
 Just how far the club had come in such a short time was illustrated by the fact that the reserves won the Sussex Junior Cup in 1952, beating Selsey 3-1, so securing a trophy at the same level that the first team had been playing at, just four years earlier.

 Whitehawk & MFOB applied to join the Sussex League for the following season but their application was not successful.
 The Hawks retained the Division 1 title in 1952 but were knocked out of the County Cup by Bognor in the second round.
 Over Easter the club played their first overseas game when they drew 2-2 with Bruges.
 The game was abandoned with 20 minutes still to play when the opposing side’s captain refused to leave the field after being cautioned four times.